Destructible-Watermelon/Moorhen/README.md

 * Push a zero to the stack

+* Pop the top value of the stack

 * Increment the top value of the stack

 * Decrement the top value of the stack